TOP PRACTICES AND TRENDS

 9. The midstream loophole

 Policies focus on extraction and do not address a growing concern: midstream infrastructure for oil and gas.
-According to the Global Oil and Gas Exit List, the more than 200 000 km of pipeline planned could take us halfway to the moon!
-The Global Oil and Gas Exit List identifies 273 midstream companies that are building new oil and gas pipelines and liquefied natural gas (LNG) terminals.
+According to the Global Oil and Gas Exit List, the pipeline lengths of the top 6 midstream developers alone would be long enough to circle the Earth’s equator.
+The Global Oil and Gas Exit List identifies 289 midstream companies that are building new oil and gas pipelines and liquefied natural gas (LNG) terminals.
 Yet, the IEA’s net zero scenario clearly states that there is no room in the 1.5°C pathway for many of the gas infrastructure (LNG terminals) currently under development.

 10. The insurance loophole